berthelemy/consulting.berthelemy.net/collections/_posts/2015-01-31-xapi-barcamp-at-learning-technologies-2015.md

   * If I can now collect data about everything that a person is doing, what about privacy?
   * Who owns this data?
-  * If many implementation of xAPI are going to be bespoke and unique where does that place it as a &#8220;standard&#8221;?
+  * If many implementation of xAPWe are going to be bespoke and unique where does that place it as a &#8220;standard&#8221;?
   * How do you know what data to collect?
   * Is xAPI ever going to break out of the L&amp;Dbubble and start to be used by operational systems?